fadeoutsoftware/WASDI/docs/PythonLandsatTutorial.rst

 .. image:: _static/python_l8_tutorial_images/imageInWorkspace.jpg

-Take note of the file you imported!!
-We will need it later!!
+Take note of the file you imported, we will need it later.
 For this tutorial we assume:

 LC08_L1GT_196029_20211227_20211227_01_RT